EMBRYOPSIDA Pirani & Prado

 2. Mappieae Baillon

-C free to at most basally connate; A free; style +, stigma capitate to punctate.
+C free to at most basally connate; A free; style +, stigma capitate to punctate; chalazal endosperm haustorium + [Nothapodytes].

 2/9 [Nothapodytes + Mappia].
-Tropical America, East Asia to Malesia.
+Tropical America, Sri Lanka, India, East Asia, Malesia.

 3. The Rest.